-The RBI guidelines on Basel II allow the following credit risk mitigants to be recognised for regulatory capital purposes:
+The RBI guidelines on Basel III allow the following credit risk mitigants to be recognised for regulatory capital purposes:

 - Eligible financial collateral, which include cash (deposited with the Bank), gold (including bullion and jewellery, subject to collateralised jewellery being benchmarked to 99.99% purity), securities issued by Central and State Governments, Kisan Vikas Patra, National Savings Certificates, life insurance policies with a declared surrender value issued by an insurance company, which is regulated by the insurance sector regulator, certain debt securities, mutual fund units where daily net asset value is available in public domain and the mutual fund is limited to investing in the instruments listed above. - On-balance sheet netting, which is confined to loans/advances and deposits, where banks have legally enforceable netting arrangements, involving specific lien with proof of documentation. - Guarantees, where these are direct, explicit, irrevocable and unconditional.
-Further, the eligible guarantors would comprise: - Sovereigns, sovereign entities stipulated in the RBI guidelines on Basel II, bank and primary dealers with a lower risk weight than the counterparty; and - Other entities, which are rated AA(-) or better.
+Further, the eligible guarantors would comprise: - Sovereigns, sovereign entities stipulated in the RBI guidelines on Basel III, bank and primary dealers with a lower risk weight than the counterparty; and - Other entities, which are rated better than the entities for which the guarantee is provided.

-The Bank reckons the permitted credit risk mitigants for obtaining capital relief only when the credit risk mitigant fulfills the conditions stipulated for eligibility and legal certainty by RBI in its guidelines on Basel II.
+The Bank reckons the permitted credit risk mitigants for obtaining capital relief only when the credit risk mitigant fulfills the conditions stipulated for eligibility and legal certainty by RBI in its guidelines on Basel III.